-Allocation at the End User Domestic Exit Point
+Allocation at the End User Domestic Exit Point and Domestic Points for Injection

-The determination of the provisional quantities of Natural Gas offtaken by the End User at the End User Domestic Exit Point shall be performed by the TSO on an hourly basis using telemetered quantities.
+The determination of the provisional quantities of Natural Gas offtaken by the End User at the End User Domestic Exit Point or delivered by the Local Producer at the Domestic Point for Injection shall be performed by the TSO on an hourly basis using telemetered quantities.

-The determination of the final quantities of Natural Gas offtaken by the End User at the End User Domestic Exit Point shall be performed by the TSO on an hourly basis after the Month using Checked Metered Quantities determined according to the Connection Agreement or according to the Metering Procedures as described in Attachment D, as the case may be.
+The determination of the final quantities of Natural Gas offtaken by the End User at the End User Domestic Exit Point or delivered by the Local Producer at the Domestic Point for Injection shall be performed by the TSO on an hourly basis after the Month using Checked Metered Quantities determined according to the Connection Agreement or according to the Metering Procedures as described in Attachment D, as the case may be.

-The Domestic Energy Allocation XEAh and XEA'h, allocated to the Network User(s) at the End User Domestic Exit Point, shall be determined according to the Allocation Agreement of that End User Domestic Exit Point.
-The End User responsible for the concerned End User Domestic Exit Point shall inform the TSO of any modification of the existing Allocation Agreement for such End User Domestic Exit Point for the concerned Network User(s) as described in the Connection Agreement Article 3.2.3.
+The Domestic Energy Allocation XEAh and XEA'h or EEAh and EEA’h, allocated to the Network User(s) at the End User Domestic Exit Point or The Domestic Point for Injection, respectively, shall be determined according to the Allocation Agreement of that End User Domestic Exit Point or Domestic Point for Injection.
+The End User responsible for the concerned End User Domestic Exit Point or the Local Producer responsible for the concerned Domestic Point for Injection shall inform the TSO of any modification of the existing Allocation Agreement for such End User Domestic Exit Point or Domestic Point for Injection for the concerned Network User(s) as described in the Connection Agreement Article 3.2.3.

-If no Allocation Agreement exists for the concerned End User Domestic Exit Point for the concerned Network User(s), the End User shall inform the TSO of the applicable allocation rule.
-In case the End User didn’t inform the TSO of the applicable allocation rule, TSO shall apply a proportional allocation rule based on the subscribed capacity of the concerned Network User(s) for the concerned End User Domestic Exit Point.
+If no Allocation Agreement exists for the concerned End User Domestic Exit Point or Domestic Point for Injection for the concerned Network User(s), the End User or the Local Producer shall inform the TSO of the applicable allocation rule.
+In case the End User or the Local Producer didn’t inform the TSO of the applicable allocation rule, TSO shall apply a proportional allocation rule based on the subscribed capacity of the concerned Network User(s) for the concerned End User Domestic Exit Point or Domestic Point for Injection.

-In case a pooling of capacity is authorized by the Allocation Agreement, two roles can be identified: the Capacity Responsible Network User (CRGU) and the Priority Allocated Network User (PAGU), where the last role can have different Network Users with different ranking.
+At an End User Domestic Point, in case a pooling of capacity is authorized by the Allocation Agreement, two roles can be identified: the Capacity Responsible Network User (CRGU) and the Priority Allocated Network User (PAGU), where the last role can have different Network Users with different ranking.
 Both CRGU and the PAGU(s) authorize each other to use all the Capacity subscribed on the relevant End User Domestic Exit Point(s).
 First the aggregated hourly offtakes at the End User Domestic Exit Point are allocated to the PAGU rank 1 with his Confirmed Nominated quantity as a maximum.
 When the aggregated hourly offtakes at the End User Domestic Exit Point are higher than the sum of the confirmed nominated quantities of PAGU with rank 1…n-1 for the relevant hour, the remaining aggregated hourly offtakes are allocated to the PAGU with rank n, with again his Confirmed Nominated quantity as a maximum.
 Finally the aggregated hourly offtakes higher than the sum of the Confirmed Nominated quantity of the PAGU’s (rank 1 … n) for the relevant hour will be allocated to the CRGU.
 The minimum Allocation for both the CRGU as the PAGU(s) will be 0.

-Allocation at the Distribution Domestic Exit Point
+Allocation at the Distribution Domestic Points

 Calculation of the (provisional) Exit Energy Allocation XEAh